silverstripe/silverstripe-lessons-v4/README.md

 $sql = “SELECT ID, Created, LastEdited, Title, Price FROM Product WHERE Price > 100 LIMIT 5”;
 ```

-On top of that, you need to deal with the boilerplate of suppressing SQL injection and other foundational elements of database integration.
-Further, if you ever change database platform, the code doesn't ship well.
+On top of that, you need to deal with the boilerplate of suppressing SQL injection and other fundamental elements of database integration.
+Further, if you ever change database platform (or work with more than one), the code doesn't ship well.

 You might create helper functions to assemble queries like this, but ultimately, this approach doesn't scale.
-Frameworks unanimously prefer to hand off database all database work to its own layer.
+Frameworks unanimously prefer to hand off all database work to its own layer.

 Because database queries are about lists of records, not individual records, the methods we're going to use are all scoped to the class definition.
 As stated before, a class is essentially a reference to a table, so this should make sense.
-In object-oriented programing, methods invoked not against an instance of a class, but rather the class itself, are referred to as **static methods**.
+In object-oriented programing, methods invoked against a class (rather than an _instance_ of a class) are referred to as **static methods**.
 Let's take a look at how this works.

 First, we'll get all of our products.